scalabli/quo/docs/dialogs.rst

 .. image:: ./images/inputbox.png

-The ``password=True`` option can be passed to the :func:`~quo.PromptBox` function to turn this into a password input box.
+The ``hide=True`` option can be passed to the :func:`~quo.dialog.PromptBox` function to turn this into a password input box.

 ``Confirmation Box``
 --------------------

-The :func:`~quo.ConfirmationBox` function displays a yes/no
+The :func:`~quo.dialog.ConfirmationBox` function displays a yes/no
 confirmation dialog.
 It will return a boolean according to the selection.

 .. code:: python

-    from quo import ConfirmationBox
+    from quo.dialog import ConfirmationBox

     ConfirmationBox(
         title='Yes/No dialog example',